 Jarvis’ hat trick carries Hurricanes past Canadiens 6-2

+“A pretty incredible feeling,” Jarvis said.
+“My dad and my brother came in last night, so to have them here to witness that means the world to me.”

-Jarvis scored in the first and third periods for his first multigoal game of the season, capping his night with a short-handed goal with 19.8 seconds left.
+Jarvis scored in the first and third periods for his first multigoal game of the season, capping his night with a short-handed goal — the first of his career — with 19.8 seconds left.
 He has 11 goals this season, but had just two since Christmas before this outburst.

+“Special night for him,” Carolina coach Rod Brind’Amour said.
+“A nice, fitting way to end the game.”

 Jesperi Kotkaniemi, Sebastian Aho and Jordan Staal also scored for the Hurricanes, who have won nine of their last 10.